vlingo/xoom-designer/README.md

 * `zip` file: `curl -L -O https://github.com/vlingo/vlingo-xoom-starter/releases/latest/download/starter.zip`
 * `tar` file: `curl -L -O https://github.com/vlingo/vlingo-xoom-starter/releases/latest/download/starter.tar`

 Extract the file content, then set an environment variable named `VLINGO_XOOM_STARTER_HOME` indicating the absolute path of the uncompressed folder; that is, the installation folder.
-Using a *nix shell, such as bash, do this:
+Using a *nix shell, such as `bash`, do this:

 ```
  $ VLINGO_XOOM_STARTER_HOME=[installation-path]
  $ export VLINGO_XOOM_STARTER_HOME
 ```

-On Windows you can use the *System Properties > Advanced > Environment Variables...* to set the property permanently.
+On Windows you can use the _System Properties > Advanced > Environment Variables..._ to set the property permanently.
 For a one-time setting before running the design tool you can use the command line:

 ```
  C:\> set VLINGO_XOOM_STARTER_HOME=[installation-path]
 ```

-Additionally, on Unix-based operating systems, it is necessary to allow _read_ and _execute_ access on executable script, placed under the root folder, as following:
+Additionally, on *nix systems, it is necessary to set _read_ and _execute_ access on executable script, placed under the root folder, as following:

 ```
  $ chmod 755 xoom